shoshinflamingo/KataArchitecture2025/decisions/index.md

   format
 * [ADR-0001](0001-keep-the-current-scalable-microservice-architecture.md): Keep the current scalable microservice architecture
 * [ADR-0002](0002-leave-infrastructure-as-it-is-but-have-multi-regional-sharding-deployment-as-plan-b.md): Leave
-  infrastructure as it is, but have multi-regional sharding deployment as plan B.
+  infrastructure as it is, but have multi-regional sharding deployment as plan B

 ## Notes